22soulfan/WhirlyOS/README.md

 WhirlyOS wraps a Linux base in a playful, ADHD-aware shell—complete with simple interfaces, and seamless access to browser-based learning tools across desktop and embedded platforms.
 It has the features of the screen time limit to keep you free from distraction and be healthy.

+## Surprise Notes for WhirlyOS

+RustGlade (the proposed Rust edition of WhirlyOS) will have an independent repo, and also will be called Roen Linux.

 > ### **Note:** Releases of WhirlyOS are made with Cubic (Custom Ubuntu ISO Creator)!
 >
 > amd64 and i386 releases only!